Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 ### What is a `wellKnownURL` and how to get it?

 When registering your app with the Identity Provider they will give you the `Client ID`, `Client Secret`, and `.well-known/openid-configuration` endpoint.
-Usually making a request to the `.well-known/openid-configuration` endpoint returns a JSON object containing information about the Identity Provider (eg. supported scopes and claims, keys used to sign the tokens) the clients may use this information to construct a valid request to the Identity Provider.
+Usually making a request to the `.well-known/openid-configuration` endpoint returns a JSON object containing information about the Identity Provider (eg. supported scopes and claims, keys used to sign the tokens), the clients may use this information to construct a valid request to the Identity Provider.

 ### Links
 - https://developer.okta.com/authentication-guide/tokens/validating-id-tokens